magento/pagebuilder-docs/docs/styling/override-pagebuilder-styles-modules.md

 ### Step 1: Create `adminhtml` and `frontend` directories

-In modules, the only difference between overriding Page Builder Admin styles and storefront styles is in where you add your `.less` files.
+In modules, the only difference between overriding Page Builder Admin styles and storefront styles is the location of your `.less` files.
 Adding your `.less` files to the `adminhtml` directory overrides Page Builder's Admin styles.
 Adding them to the `frontend` directory overrides Page Builder's storefront styles.
 All the other guidelines for each `area` are the same.

 ### Step 2: Add content type directories